ds-oliveira/rest-api/README.md

 curl -X DELETE localhost:3000/user/2
 ```

-In the `Terminal 1` you should see by the logs, your request being balanced through the multiple instances of our application, the numbers on the start of each row are the instances ids:
+In the `Terminal 1` you should see by the logs your requests being balanced through the multiple instances of our application, the numbers on the start of each row are the instances ids:
 ```
 2|rest-api  | {"message":"User Updated","level":"info"}
 3|rest-api  | {"message":"User Updated","level":"info"}